-(A) Tax Deductible Contributions
+(A) Tax deductible contributions

-To be deductible in the 2023 year superannuation contributions must be paid to a complying superannuation fund prior to 30 June 2023.
-The contribution payment must be cleared through the payer's bank account by 30 June 2023.
-We recommend making payments at least 2 weeks before the end of the financial year for this reason.
+To be deductible in the 2025 financial year, superannuation contributions must be paid to a complying superannuation fund prior to 30 June 2025.
+The contribution payment must be cleared through the payer's bank account by 30 June 2025.

+We recommend making payments at least two weeks before the end of the financial year for this reason.

-(B) Superannuation Guarantee Legislation
+(B) Superannuation Guarantee legislation

-In accordance with the Superannuation Guarantee (SG) legislation all employers must contribute at the specified contribution levels to a complying Superannuation Fund in respect of employees and also in respect of contractors who are individuals and who are providing predominantly services of labour.
-Such contributions are required to be paid within 28 days of the end of each quarter with the final payment in respect of the 2023 tax year due by 28 July 2023, otherwise Superannuation Guarantee Charge (SGC) is payable (which is not tax deductible).
+In accordance with the Superannuation Guarantee (SG) legislation all employers must contribute at the specified contribution levels to a complying superannuation fund in respect of employees and also in respect of contractors who are individuals and who are providing predominantly services of labour.
+Such contributions are required to be paid within 28 days of the end of each quarter with the final payment in respect of the 2025 tax year due by 28 July 2025, otherwise Superannuation Guarantee Charge (SGC) is payable, which is not tax deductible.

-All employers are urged to review their SG obligations and to pay the necessary superannuation contributions by 30 June 2023 (if a deduction is required in the 2023 year) and certainly by 28 July 2023 so as to avoid the SGC.
-The SG rate payable by all employers for the 2023 year is 10.5% of the employees' ordinary time earnings.
+All employers are urged to review their SG obligations and pay the necessary superannuation contributions by 30 June 2025 (if a deduction is required in the 2025 year) and certainly by 28 July 2025 so as to avoid the SGC.

-The Superannuation Guarantee rate will increase to 11.0% from 1 July 2023.
+The SG rate payable by all employers for the 2025 year is 11.5% of the employees' ordinary time earnings.
+The Superannuation Guarantee rate will increase to 12% from 1 July 2025.

-(C) Tax Deductible Contribution Caps
+(C) Tax deductible contribution caps

-The 2023 concessional (i.e. tax deductible) contribution caps for all individuals are detailed in Item 1. above.
+The 2025 concessional (i.e. tax deductible) contribution caps for all individuals are detailed in Item 1. above.
 The annual contribution caps apply to the total contributions from all sources (including compulsory SG contributions) so it is very important to check that contributions are not made in excess of these caps as additional tax payable may be significant.

-Remember the contribution cap is measured by reference to the amount received by the super fund each year not the amount recorded as an expense in the employer's wages records/financial accounts.
+Remember the contribution cap is measured by reference to the amount received by the super fund each year, not the amount recorded as an expense in the employer's wages records/financial accounts.

-From 1 July 2018, you are able to "carry forward" any unused amount of your concessional contributions cap, subject to your superannuation balance being less than \$500,000 at the end of 30 June in the previous year.
+From 1 July 2018, you are able to 'carry forward' any unused amount of your concessional contributions cap, subject to your superannuation balance being less than \$500,000 at the end of 30 June in the previous year.
 You will be able to access your unused concessional contributions cap on a rolling basis for five years.
 Amounts carried forward that have not been used after five years will expire.
 The first year in which you can access unused concessional contributions is 2019-20.

-(D) Work Test
+(D) Work test

-The eligibility to make concessional (tax deductible) contributions to superannuation for those aged 67 and over (formerly 65) but less than 75 is subject to the member satisfying a "work test" whereby they must be gainfully employed or self-employed for at least 40 hours in a period of not more than 30 consecutive days during the financial year.
+The eligibility to make concessional (tax deductible) contributions to superannuation for those aged 67 and over (formerly 65) but less than 75 is subject to the member satisfying a 'work test' whereby they must be gainfully employed or self-employed for at least 40 hours in a period of not more than 30 consecutive days during the financial year.
 The relevant fund's trust deed must also allow such contributions to be accepted.

-We strongly recommend that the "work test" be satisfied before making any contribution.
-From 1 July 2022 you have only been required to meet the work test for personal, concessional superannuation contributions.
+We strongly recommend that the work test be satisfied before making any contribution.
+From 1 July 2022 you have only been required to meet the work test for personal concessional superannuation contributions.

-(E) Concessional Contributions Provided to High Income Earners (Division 293 Tax)
+(E) Concessional contributions provided to high income earners (Division 293 Tax)